mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 The **CSS anchor positioning** module defines features that allow you to tether elements together.
 Certain elements are defined as **anchor elements**; **anchor-positioned** elements can then have their size and position set based on the size and location of the anchor elements to which they are bound.

-CSS anchor positioning also provides CSS-only mechanisms for specifying alternative positions for an anchored element.
+CSS anchor positioning also provides CSS-only mechanisms for specifying alternative positions for an anchor-positioned element.
 For example, if a tooltip is anchored to a form field but the tip would be rendered offscreen in its default position settings, the browser can try rendering it in alternative positions so it is placed onscreen, or, alternatively, hide it altogether if desired.

 This article explains the fundamental anchor positioning concepts, and how to use the module's association, positioning, and sizing features at a basic level.
 We've included links to reference pages with additional examples and syntax details for each concept discussed below.

-> **Note:** For information on position try options and conditional hiding, see [Handling overflow: try options and conditional hiding](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding).
+For information on specifying alternative positions and hiding anchor-positioned elements, see [Handling overflow: try options and conditional hiding](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding).

 ## Fundamental concepts